ansleybrown1337/lysimeter-analysis/README.md

 The data provided in this Repository is for example purposes only, and has been anonymized to prevent unintentional interpretation or use in other applications.
 Users are explicitly discouraged from interpreting, sharing, or using this data for applications other than illustrative or educational examples related to the Repository's described purposes.

 ## References
- - (2024) Thorp, K. R., DeJonge, K. C., Pokoski, T., Gulati, D., Kukal, M., Farag, F., Hashem, A., Erismann, G., Baumgartner, T., Holzkaemper, A., 2024.
-Version 1.3.0 - pyfao56: FAO-56 evapotranspiration in Python.
-SoftwareX.
-In review.
+- Thorp, K. R., DeJonge, K. C., Pokoski, T., Gulati, D., Kukal, M., Farag, F., Hashem, A., Erismann, G., Baumgartner, T., & Holzkaemper, A. (2024).
+Version 1.3.0 - pyfao56: FAO-56 evapotranspiration in Python. *SoftwareX*, In review.

+- DeJonge, K. C., Thorp, K. R., & Marek, G. W. (2020).
+The apples and oranges of reference and potential evapotranspiration: Implications for agroecosystem models. *Agricultural & Environmental Letters*, 5(1), e20011. https://doi.org/10.1002/ael2.20011

+- Andales, A., Straw, D., Marek, T., Simmons, L., Bartolo, M., & Ley, T. (2018).
+Design and construction of a precision weighing lysimeter in Southeast Colorado. *Transactions of the ASABE*, 61, 509-521. https://doi.org/10.13031/trans.12282

- - (2005).
-The ASCE Standardized Reference Evapotranspiration Equation (R. G. Allen, I. A. Walter, R. L. Elliott, T. A. Howell, D. Itenfisu, M. E. Jensen, & R. L. Snyder, Eds.).
+- Allen, R. G., Walter, I. A., Elliott, R. L., Howell, T. A., Itenfisu, D., Jensen, M. E., & Snyder, R. L. (Eds.).
+(2005). *The ASCE Standardized Reference Evapotranspiration Equation*.
 American Society of Civil Engineers. https://doi.org/10.1061/9780784408056
- - Andales, Allan & Straw, Dale & Marek, Thomas & Simmons, Lane & Bartolo, Michael & Ley, Thomas.
-(2018).
-Design and Construction of a Precision Weighing Lysimeter in Southeast Colorado.
-Transactions of the ASABE.
-61. 509-521.
-10.13031/trans.12282.